Giving us all the tools to achieve meaningful happiness.

 Employment.
 There are a trio of forces harming employees: capital concentration is giving immense power to the few, leaving the many being exploited to work harder for less; globalisation has been hurting Western middle classes for decades; and AI is going to blow through those that remain like a tornado.
 Potential answers lie in entrepreneurship and self employment, worker's rights, leveraging technology that helps people perform at a higher level to stay ahead of AI and globalisation, and perhaps - just maybe - Basic Income -- each would plant the seeds that help great jobs bloom.

 And then there's email.
 I know, I know, it's laughably trivial next to the big ones.
 But it adds a little bit of stress and a lot of wasted time, to several billion people on the planet.
 Fixing that liberates those people to do a little less paper shuffling, and re-dedicate that time and energy to achieving a higher purpose.
 (And if it contributes to any, it's hopefully one of those technologies that help people stay in employment, as a technology that leverages their skills to the next level).

 Unlike others, we don't believe email is dead - with a few tweaks it could be the future - because it's the only truly open platform that connects everyone.

-On this front, ActiveInbox inherited a great deal of philosophy from GTD, in freeing your brain from overwhelming things, so you can get out of the office for a little fizz, or get into Martin’s flow state, and have the space to create, to work towards whatever higher purpose you care about.
+On this front, ActiveInbox inherited a great deal of philosophy from GTD.
+Specifically to free your brain from overwhelming things, so you can get into Martin's flow state, and have the space to create, to work towards whatever higher purpose you care about.